Learn how to read your cash flow statement.

 Focus On Bookkeeping

 In the August 2011 issue of The Bookkeeper's Notes, I wrote a short chat on how to read your Cash Flow Statement.
-I've revised the chat and publish it here for your reference.
+In 2014, I revised the chat and published it so everyone had access to it.

 If you are continually wondering why your income statement shows your business is making a profit but you are always short on cash ... or cash seems to slip through your fingers and you have no idea where it went ... the cashflow statement will unravel the mystery for you.